t4sty-it/accord/README.md

 # Accord

-I hacked toghether threejs and cannon-es physics, giving it some structure a-la-Unity: you can create `GameObject`s and add `Component` for assets and behaviors.
+I hacked toghether [threejs](https://threejs.org/) and [cannon-es](https://pmndrs.github.io/cannon-es/) physics, giving it some structure a-la-Unity: you can create `GameObject`s and add `Component` for assets and behaviors.
 The main advantage vs going all free-style as I've usually seen with threejs is you get explicit dependencies and easy reusability.

+I hacked in also [PeerJS](https://peerjs.com/) to implement a peer-to-peer multiplayer mode.

 There's a simple FPS game implemented to showcase the structure.
-Checkout
+Checkout:

 - `main.ts` for the FPS example
 - `objects` folder for the definitions of the objects used in the example FPS